AventusDAO/avn-gateway-api/README.md

 ```

 **RESULT FIELDS**
-`BALANCE` - integer of the current token balance in ???
+`BALANCE` - integer of the current token balance in its smallest denomination

 **BODY**
 ```